Qubit-compatible substrates with superconducting through-silicon vias: DC characterization

-The transition to the superconducting state is significantly broadened toward lower temperatures when measured through a single TSV, as also shown in Fig. \ref{fig:dc}(a).
-This is qualitatively similar to the broad transition observed by Mallek et al. \cite{mallek_fabrication_2021}.
+The transition of titanium nitride to the superconducting state is significantly broadened toward lower temperatures when measured through a TSV, as shown in Fig. \ref{fig:dc}(a).
+This is qualitatively similar to the broad transition measured through TSVs lined with titanium nitride by Mallek et al. \cite{mallek_fabrication_2021}.
 Furthermore, Fig. \ref{fig:dc}(b) shows that the via switches from the superconducting state to the normal state gradually, in multiple steps from tens to hundreds of \textmu A, and the lowest switching current varies from a few microamperes to over 100 \textmu A {[}Fig. \ref{fig:dc}(c){]}.
-Both of these observations are consistent with the existence of weak spots in the titanium nitride lining inside the via.
+Both the broad superconducting transition over temperature and observation of multiple critical currents are consistent with the existence of weak spots in the titanium nitride lining inside the via.
 The weakest spot determines the lowest switching current and, due to Joule heating, also likely limits the highest observed switching currents to only hundreds of \textmu A, which correspond to only a few $\text{kA}/\text{cm}^{2}$ of nominal current density.
+The measured critical currents are also of similar magnitude as the current through the TSVs at the threshold power where the lineshapes of TSV-terminated resonators become asymmetric (Fig. \ref{fig:tsv-terminated}).